 Unless otherwise indicated, all information in this prospectus reflects a 2-for-1 reverse split of our issued and outstanding shares of common stock and Series A Preferred Stock, effected on July 5, 2023.
-Upon the completion of this offering, the Company will have 21,200,000 shares of common stock outstanding if the underwriters do not exercise their over-allotment option at the offering price of \$5.00 per share, or 21,380,000 shares of common stock outstanding if the underwriters exercise their over-allotment option, and 5,000,000 shares of Series A Preferred Stock, issued and outstanding, not including common stock issuable upon the exercise of outstanding warrants or the warrants to be issued to the underwriters in this offering and the warrants issued in the private placement closed on May 16, 2022 (see "Underwriting - Underwriters' Warrants" and "Description of Capital Stock - Convertible Notes and Warrants").
-Our founder, Lin Li, will beneficially own 14,430,000 shares of common stock and 5,000,000 shares of Series A Preferred Stock, representing 90.49% of the total voting power of our issued and outstanding share capital immediately following the completing of this offering assuming the underwriters do not exercise their over-allotment option, or 90.26% of our total voting power if the underwriters exercise their over-allotment option in full.
+Upon the completion of this offering, the Company will have 23,000,000 shares of common stock outstanding if the underwriters do not exercise their over-allotment option at an assumed offering price of \$4.00 per share, the midpoint of the price range of the cover page of the prospectus, or 23,450,000 shares of common stock outstanding if the underwriters exercise their over-allotment option, and 5,000,000 shares of Series A Preferred Stock, issued and outstanding, not including common stock issuable upon the exercise of outstanding warrants or the warrants to be issued to the underwriters in this offering and the warrants issued in the private placement closed on May 16, 2022 (see "Underwriting - Underwriters' Warrants" and "Description of Capital Stock - Convertible Notes and Warrants").
+Our founder, Lin Li, will beneficially own 14,430,000 shares of common stock and 5,000,000 shares of Series A Preferred Stock, representing 88.26% of the total voting power of our issued and outstanding share capital immediately following the completing of this offering assuming the underwriters do not exercise their over-allotment option, or 87.72% of our total voting power if the underwriters exercise their over-allotment option in full.
 As such, we will be deemed a "controlled company" under NYSE American Company Guide Section 801(a).
-However, even if we are deemed as "controlled company," we do not intend to avail ourselves of the corporate governance exemptions afforded to a "controlled company" under the NYSE American Company Guide.
+However, even if we are deemed as a "controlled company," we do not intend to avail ourselves of the corporate governance exemptions afforded to a "controlled company" under the NYSE American Company Guide.
 See "Prospectus Summary - Implications of Being a Controlled Company" on page 14.